Collection Number: 03149

 Additions of 2016:

 The bulk of the 2016 additions consists of financial and legal documents, including bills, receipts, accounts, tax assessments, wills, deeds, indentures, agreements, contracts, and slight, scattered correspondence.
 Materials pertain largely to Hairston and Wilson families' agricultural business interests and their extensive land holdings in Virginia and Mississippi.
 Numerous documents, including bills of sale, tax assessments, and extracts from wills, reflect the antebellum plantion economy and illustrate the families' use of and reliance on enslaved labor from the colonial period to emancipation.
-Post emancipation documents include tenant agreements with "colored" farmers.
+Post emancipation documents include tenant agreements with Black farmers.
 Documents related to land transactions often include surveys of property bought and sold.

 Addition of 2017:

 The addition contains genealogical information; family charts; family histories and anecdotes; and transcriptions of nineteenth-century family letters and a household ledger.
 Most materials were compiled by members of the white Hairston family and related extended families in the late twentieth and early twenty-first centuries.
-Also includes letters written by members of the family that pertain to the book The Hairstons An American Family in Black and White by Henry Wiencek (1999).
+Also includes letters written by members of the family that pertain to the book The Hairstons: An American Family in Black and White by Henry Wiencek (1999).

 Back to Top